-Employees look to their managers, their leaders to help them make sense of complexities within their own organization, as well as the external world.
-They seek reassurance that their own experiences and perspective is accurate, and that there exists an adequate framework to create and maintain stability and move forward.
+Employees look to their managers, and their leaders to help them make sense of complexities within their own organization, as well as the external world.
+They seek reassurance that their own experiences and perspective is accurate and that there exists an adequate framework to create and maintain stability and move forward.

 I’ve been thinking about this as events and news have unfold this year.
 More than ever before, employees need to be able to trust their leaders.

 According to a recent article published by Harvard Business Review, trust is comprised of four components:

 - Competence: the ability to get the job done

 - Fair means: consistency in applying the same rules to offer rewards or assign punishments.

 In a chaotic world, business leaders cultivate trust and help their employees when they clarify their values, develop their communication abilities, and connect in meaningful ways.